 Fig. 9.
-Efrem Podgaits, Concerto No. 2 "Viva Voce" (bellow shake - repeated chords)

-3) Triolet (three pulses - triplets) - normal opening and closing movement of the bellows with slight accentuation in the first of every three pulses (fig. 10).
+Efrem Podgaits, concerto n.
+2 "Viva Voce" (bellow shake - repeated chords) 3) Triolet (three pulses - triplets) - normal opening and closing movement of the bellows with slight accentuation in the first of every three pulses (Fig. 10).
 The bellows can continue to open and close or start the first pulse in the same way every time (open the bellows).

 Fig. 10.
-Viktor Vlassov, Suite (bellow shake in triplets)

-4) Triolet ricochet - This movement consists of three impulses, the third impulse being made in the upper part of the bellows (fig. 11).
+Viktor Vlassov, suite (bellow shake in triplets) 4) Triolet ricochet - This movement consists of three impulses, the third impulse being made in the upper part of the bellows (Fig. 11).

 Fig. 11.
-Viatcheslav Semionov, Sonata No. 1 (triolet ricochet)

-- 5) Ricochet (4 sixteenth) $\stackrel{}{\Rightarrow}$.
-Similar to the triolet ricochet but with a fourth thrust, i.e., it opens, closes, closes at the top and lets the bellows fall.
-The next thrust will be bellows opening again. - 6) Ricochet with five figures.
-Similar to the normal ricochet but with an additional fifth thrust (Fig. 12).
+Viatcheslav Semionov, Sonata n.o 1 (triolet ricochet) - 5) Ricochet (4 sixteenth) Similar to the triolet ricochet but with a fourth thrust, i.e. it opens, closes, closes at the top and lets the bellows fall.
+The next thrust will be bellows opening again. - 6) Ricochet with five figures Similar to the normal ricochet but with an additional fifth thrust (Fig. 12).

 Fig. 12.
-Sofia Gubaidulina, Et expecto (fifht thrust ricochet)

-According to Lips (2000: 52), the accordion bellows has the same function as a violin bow.
+Sofia Gubaidulina, Et expecto (fifht thrust ricochet) According to Lips (2000), the accordion bellows has the same function as a violin bow.
 Thus, these various bellows techniques allow for great expressiveness in the works interpretation.
 The instrument and bellows proximity to the player's body allows for a variety of vibratos to be performed on the accordion.
 This effect consists of oscillating the continuous sound, also increasing the expressiveness of the performance.
-It can be performed in dynamics (from ppp to fff), in crescendo or decrescendo dynamics.
+It can be executed in dynamics (from ppp to fff), in crescendo or decrescendo dinamics.
 This technical aspect can be carried out in different ways: in contact with the buttons, with hands or legs on the keyboards, with open hands and a short distance from the keyboards, among others.
-According to Lips (2000: 62), the form of performance depends on the required interpretation, the performer's technical competence or the technical circumstances of the work or instrument.

-1) Right-hand vibrato on the keyboard (fig. 13)
+According to Lips (2000), the execution form depends on the required interpretation, the performer technical competence or the technical circumstances of the work or instrument.
+1) Right-hand vibrato on the keyboard (Fig. 13) Study Highlights about the Converter System on the Contemporary Accordion Performance in the Second Half of the XX Century

 Fig. 13.
-Viktor Vlassov, Suite (right-hand vibrato)

-2) Left-hand vibrato on the keyboard (fig. 14)
+Viktor Vlassov, suite (right-hand vibrato) 2) Left-hand vibrato on the keyboard (Fig. 14)

 Fig. 14.
-Efrem Podgaits, Concerto No. 2 "Viva Voce" (left-hand vibrato)

-3) Vibrato of both hands in contact with the playing note or chord (fig. 15)
+Efrem Podgaits, concerto n. o 2 "Viva Voce" (left-hand vibrato) 3) Vibrato of both hands in contact with the playing note or chord (Fig. 15)

 Fig. 15.
-Sofia Gubaidulina, De Profundis (vibrato with both hands)

-4) Vibrato with the fist on the outside of the keyboard - right hand (fig. 16)
+Sofia Gubaidulina, de profundis (vibrato with both hands) 4) Vibrato with the fist on the outside of the keyboard - right hand (Fig. 16) Study Highlights about the Converter System on the Contemporary Accordion Performance in the Second Half of the XX Century

 Fig. 16.
-Vladimir Zubitsky, Sonata No. 2 (vibrato with the fist closed on the keyboard outside - right hand)

-5) Vibrato with leg thrust (fig. 17)
+Vladimir Zubitsky, sonata n.o 2 (vibrato with the fist closed on the keyboard outside - right hand) 5) Vibrato with leg thrust (Fig. 17)